 #9.
 Set Your Fitness Goals for Next Year

 Spend an hour one evening to create a list of events you’d like to attend and jot down bodyweight or sports performance goals you’d like to work towards after New Years Eve.
-Start planning, even decide to commit to fitness services so once January hits, you know exactly what you’ll be doing, where and when.
+Start planning, even decide to commit to fitness plan so once January hits, you know exactly what you’ll be doing, where and when.

 You can pick and choose one or more of these 9 tips and customise them to your own needs.
 This way you can prevent feeling guilty and allow yourself to enjoy the festivities this year.
 Have you got questions, or you’d need some pointers to create your goals for next year?
 Feel free to get in touch!

 PS- Whenever you’re ready, here's the best way I can help you;